 #1 Use an anti-hair fall shampoo and use it properly

 I went to a dermatologist before and advised me not to put the shampoo directly to my scalp.
 She told me to mix the shampoo with water before putting it onto my scalp.
-The shampoos I tried and worked for me is Pregroe and Moringa O2 Herbal Shampoo.
+The shampoos I tried and worked for me are Pregroe and Moringa O2 Herbal Shampoo.

 #2 Use Aloe Vera(the plant)

 Aloe vera is known for its greatness.
-I know some blogs have already discussed for its useful benefits.
+I know some blogs have already discussed its useful benefits.
 Especially its properties that help hair regrowth.
 This really helps regrowing hair, I swear.
 But I have to tell you this… There is some Aloe vera that isn’t good for regrowing hair.

 #3 Have a regular scalp massage

 You don’t have to go to a spa for this, just massage your scalp or ask someone to do it for you.
 You can use extra virgin olive or argan oil for this.
 Way back I was able to use the extra virgin olive oil from Bench.
-I used it on my scalp and my eyebrows(yeah, alopecia strikes hair from any part or your body.)
+I used it on my scalp and my eyebrows(yeah, alopecia strikes hair from any part of your body.)

 #4 Alternative for Aloe Vera Plant is Aloe Vera Hair Tonic